AbdulkadirAhmed1/StudentHUB-Project/frontend/DevLogsFrontEnd.md

 - **Backend Integration**:
   - Begin setting up the backend for the calendar feature using **Node.js** and **Express.js**.
-  - Host the backend on **Render** and connect it to the frontend.
+  - Host the backend on **Render** and connect it to the frontend.git

 - **Database Setup**:
-  - Collaboratively design and implement the **MongoDB** database schema with the team.
+  - Collaboratively design and implement the **PostgreSQL/MongoDB** database schema with the team.
   - Ensure seamless integration of backend APIs with the database and frontend.

 - **Testing**: